TessellateDataScience/dockingAtHome2.0/README.md

-# dockingAtHome2.0
+# Welcome
-Docking@Home is a volunteer computing project aiming to predict protein-ligand interactions using computer simulation, with the ultimate aim of expediting medicine discovery.
+_Docking@Home_ is a research project aiming to predict _protein-ligand interactions_ via simulations on a computer, with the ultimate aim of expediting medicine development.
+Read more details of [Docking@Home on Wikipedia](https://en.wikipedia.org/wiki/Docking@Home).